feipengsy/DeepPID/README.md

 source setup.sh
 ```

-3. Edit your requirements file of your analysis package, add `use DeepParticleID`
+3. Edit your requirements file of your analysis package, add `use DeepParticleID DeepParticleID-*`
 4. This is an example code of using the DeepParticleID code:

 ```c++